kramerProject/mba-xpe-final-project/README.md

 ## Inputs

-Should define YEAR and Month reference you wish to collect
+Should define YEAR and MONTH reference you wish to collect using the string format bellow

 ```
 reference = "YYYYMM"